lamini-ai/lamini-examples/prompt_engineering.md

 * `Imagine you are a poet inspired by nature.`
 * `Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
 Ensure replies promote fairness and positivity.` (default system prompt in lamini's MistralRunner)

-## Mitigating Common Output Issues with Prompt Engineering

-### Output Incomoplete or Too Long
+## Refining Prompts

+In prompt engineering, you can manipulate different attributes of the responses.
+Here are some key attributes:

+### Repsonse Lengths

+TODO: define tokens

-It is not uncommon for models to produce sentences that are incomplete or too long, influenced by various factors such as prompt complexity and training data.
+It is not uncommon for models to produce sentences that are too long or incomplete, influenced by various factors such as prompt complexity and training data.
-Such sentences could arise due to the model attempting to generate additional context or information.
-Refining prompts can help address this behavior.
+Similarly, the model may produce a responses shorter than your desired length.

+Here are a few techniques to get the desired output lengths.
+* Specify desired length:
+  - Include information that indicates the desired length of the output.
+For example, you can explicitly state, `Generate a response with up to 50 tokens.` or `End reponse after 50 words.`
+* Use keywords and constraints:
+  - Include keywords or constraints in your prompt that guide the model to generate concise responses.
+For example,`"brief"`, `"succinct"` or `"Write a detailed paragraph on..."`.

-Consider the output to this prompt ```Describe the impacts of Silicon Valley.``` Note the output below is long and has an incomplete sentence at the end.
+Consider the output to this prompt ```"Describe the impacts of Silicon Valley."``` Note the output below is long and has an incomplete sentence at the end.

 ```